henryjlee729/LofiTea/README.md

     <img src="poyo.gif" alt="Header" width="250"/>
 </p>

 I’m a storyteller who writes code—breaking down complex problems, structuring insights, and building clear, human-centered solutions.
-I use narrative thinking to make software intuitive, impactful, and purpose-driven.
+I use narrative thinking to solve problems and to leave an impact.

 <!-- About Me -->
 ## 🧐 About Me

 - 👨‍🎓 Pursuing a Bachelor of Science in Computer Science at Purdue University with a minor in Mathematics
-- 💡 Constantly liking to use creativity to solve problems
 - 📓 Currently exploring software engineering and artificial intelligence
 - 🌐 Have experience in web development, databases, and game development